soyaoki/CarND-Traffic-Sign-Classifier/writeup.md

 And I will turn kernel' size of second convolution layer.
 I setted 5x5 kernel in all convolution layer.
 It might help extracting more features too.

 *Confusion matrix and Consideration

-And Confusion matrix of test dataset is shown below.
+Confusion matrix of test dataset is shown below.
 3 (Speed limit (50km/h)) was classified as 5 (Speed limit (80km/h)): 28 times
 27 (Pedestrians) was classified as 29 (Bycycles crossing): 24 times 41 (End of no passing) was classified as 9 (No passing): 19 times